 Juice of 1/4 lemon

-- Make the tamari-ginger oil: add the sunflower oil and ginger to a saucepan (both ingredients must be added when the pan is still cold) and bring it to medium heat.
+Make the tamari-ginger sauce: add the sunflower oil and ginger to a saucepan on medium heat (both ingredients must be added when the pan is still cold).
 Once it starts to bubble, remove from the heat, and let it cool for 15 minutes.
-Transfer to a squeeze bottle.
-Use a funnel if needed.
+Transfer to a squeeze bottle (use a funnel if needed).
 Add the tamari sauce and shake.

-- Make the miso sauce: add the mirin and sake to a saucepan on medium heat, and bring it to boil.
-Pour the fructore and whisk until it is dissolved.
+Make the miso sauce: add the mirin and sake to a saucepan on medium heat, and bring it to boil.
+Pour the fructose and whisk until it is dissolved.
 Add the miso and stir until it forms a homogeneous paste.
 Remove from the heat.
-Add the dijon mustard and rice vinegar, stir well to combine.
+Add the Dijon mustard & rice vinegar, and stir well to combine.
 Transfer the sauce to a squeeze bottle.
 This sauce has to be quite thick.

-- Add a bit of lemon juice and pinch of salt to the avocado cubes, and combine with a couple of spoons.
+- Add a little lemon juice and pinch of salt to the diced avocado, and combine with a couple of spoons.

 The quantities are for 3 large portions (8 cm diameter plating ring x 5 cm high).
-You can make smaller tartares if they are for appetizer instead of a main.
+You can make smaller salmon tartars if they are for appetizer instead of a main.